ericoporto/ags-manual-wiki/Globalfunctions_General.md

 This function is very similar to Room.ProcessClick, except that rather than carry out any interactions it encounters, it simply returns 1 if something would have happened, or 0 if unhandled_event would have been run.

 Function will fail and return 0 if there's no room viewport on screen at the given coordinates.
-On the other hand it ignores any non-room objects such as GUI, and "click throughs" any GUI that covers room at this location.
+On the other hand it ignores any non-room objects such as GUI, and "clicks through" any GUI that covers room at this location.

 This function is useful for enabling options on a verb-coin style GUI, for example.